 Strassman suggests DMT’s psychedelic properties may explain the phenomenon of near death and naturally occurring mystical experiences.
 The body may release DMT spontaneously during dreams or when close to death.
 Rick notes the significance of the Hindu and Buddhist teachings of the Crown Chakra and 3rd eye, in relation to the meditative and enlightened states practitioners can master.
 It’s possible through meditation that DMT is released via the Pineal Gland.

-He doesn’t however reject the importance of these experiences and postulates DMT’s use in therapy, self-improvement and further scientific exploration of areas previously ignored by the establishment, but long known to ancient cultures, shamans and mystics.
+He doesn’t however reject the importance of these experiences and proposes DMT’s use in therapy, self-improvement and further scientific exploration of areas previously ignored by modern medicine, but long known to the shamans and mystics of ancient cultures.
 He speculates that although DMT may explain the brain’s reason for seeing other worlds and entities, it does not explain whether they are whole creations of the brain or something authentic that the brain tunes in to.

 From his patient reports Strassman suggests alien abduction accounts may be psychedelic and not physical, due to the the spontaneous release of DMT in the body.